happilyeverafter95/ml-streamlit-demo/README.md

 # Prototyping pre-trained models with Streamlit

-After installing dependencies using `pip install -r requirements.txt`, you can start the Streamlit app using `streamlit run [path to demo]`.
+After installing dependencies using `pip install -r requirements.txt`, you can start the Streamlit app using `streamlit run file.py`.

 All demos are in the `models/` folder.
 Currently, we only have one demo with GPT-2 in `models/gpt_demo.py`.